-Given the choice, parents are more likely to send their children to private school, according to a national poll from EdChoice, and it’s no wonder why.
+Given the choice, parents are more likely to be satisfied by sending their children to private school, according to a national poll from EdChoice, and it’s no wonder why.
 With smaller classes, specialized instruction, and an opportunity to explore subjects that public schools might not have the funding to offer, private education is an increasingly attractive option.

 That said, scholarships — as well as financial aid from the institutions themselves — can make private school more affordable for middle-class families.
 Here are three ways to pay for a private education without going broke: